-A breakdown of California’s SGIP battery rebate
+What’s new with California’s SGIP battery rebate in 2021?

 The Self-Generation Incentive Program (SGIP) in California is one of the best incentives for homeowners who want to pair a solar battery with their solar panel system.
 The state of California is already a leader in the solar industry, and SGIP is slated to make it one of the top states for battery storage, too.